azurermtemplates/azurermtemplates/web-app-dsc-vm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to deploy a Web application a VM.
-It also configures the Web Applicatino to set the SQL Azure database server.
+It also configures the Web Application to set the SQL Azure database server.

-Please make sure you have your DSC powershell script published to an Azure storage using Publish-AzureVMDscConfiguration -ConfigurationPath '..\ConfigureWebServer.ps1' -Force
-In addition, please upload your WebApplication.zip webdeploy package to a shared location.
-Will update the script to automate the entire process
+Pre-requisite for running the PowerShell script:
+1. Set a current storage account for your Azure subscription.
+The DSC module will be created and uploaded to your current storage account 2.
+Upload your Web Deploy Package somewhere.
+In the example I have uploaded it to GitHub